HomebrewNLP/revlib/README.md

                       rev_model,
                       nn.Conv2d(2 * channels, classes, (3, 3)))

-# Use it like you would a normal PyTorch model
+# Use it like you would a regular PyTorch model
 inp = torch.randn((16, 3, 224, 224))
 out = model(inp)
 assert out.size() == (16, 1000, 224, 224)